Aetna Coverage

 $800-$1,400/month

 Savings tip: Aetna members can use the Aetna pharmacy discount program.
-Manufacturer savings cards (like Novo Nordisk's) can be combined with some plans to reduce copays further.
+Manufacturer savings cards (like Novo Nordisk's) can sometimes be combined with your plan to bring your copay down even further.

 Requirements for Coverage

-• Valid prescription from a licensed healthcare provider
+• A valid prescription from a licensed healthcare provider

-• BMI 30+ or BMI 27+ with weight-related comorbidity (for weight management medications)
+• BMI of 30+ or BMI of 27+ with a weight-related health condition (for weight management medications)

-• Step therapy: may need to try metformin or other first-line treatments
+• You may need to try metformin or other lower-cost treatments first

 Tips for Getting Approved